 - Inukshuk Gallery, 3 – 1551 Johnston St., 604-681-5016

 - The Raven and the Bear, 1528 Duranleau St., 604-669-3990

 Granville Island hosts a number of vibrant festivals and many have an artistic bent.
 The Vancouver Writers and Readers Festival focuses on the written word with literary events, while an annual Garbage Can Art Contest draws on the creativity of locals.

 The end-of-summer Vancouver International Fringe Festival brings hundreds of theatrical works to the city, and especially Granville Island venues.

 But the performing arts are a fixture on the island, whether it's the summertime buskers or the multiple theaters.
-The Arts Club is the premiere Granville Island venue, and stages a full season of original comedies, quirky musicals, and seasonal shows.
+The Arts Club is the premiere Granville Island venue, staging a full season of original comedies, quirky musicals, and seasonal shows.

 Shopping for Artists

 Granville Island is also where artists come to shop -- whether it is for ready-made pieces or supplies.
 Favorite supply shops on Granville Island include: